smartmind-team/thanosql-docs/docs/en/getting_started/how_to_use_ThanoSQL.md

 ① Workspace

 - Click on the **Open Button** to open the selected workspace.
-- Click on the More Button to download the SSH Key or update your workspace plan.
+- Click on the **More Button** to download the SSH Key, copy or refresh your API key, start or stop your workspace, update your plan settings, or get information regarding your Workspace's settings.

 ② Create additional workspaces